 So that’s how we use our HSA for retirement.
 We currently have a little over $45,000 in my Health Savings Account.
 Not too shabby for having about 7 years with it before retiring at the end of 2018.
 Now it sits and grows at Fidelity fully invested in the Fidelity ZERO Total Market Index Fund (FZROX).
-I just watch it continue to creep up in value in Personal Capital.
+I just watch it continue to creep up in value in Empower (formerly Personal Capital).

 Once we’re back in the U.S. next year and as income from the blog continues to grow, I do hope to start contributing once again.
 I love this account and would like to grow it a lot more.

 Of that $45k in the HSA, we currently have around $6,000 in unreimbursed medical receipts.

 It’s a double-edged sword, too. $6k isn’t a ton of money, but that’s because we’re a relatively healthy family and don’t spend a lot of time at the doctor (or dentist) outside of routine visits… I’ll take that any day!

 Over time though, I’m sure we’ll be able to account for everything in that account.
 That means we’ll have a good chunk of change coming back to us with money that was put in with pre-tax dollars, is growing tax-free, and that we’ll be able to take out tax-free as well.
 In the meantime, we’ll let the account continue to grow over the next few decades.

 Are you utilizing an HSA for retirement?
 If so, how do you keep track of your receipts and numbers?

 Plan well, take action, and live your best life!

 Thanks for reading!!